 In line with the global trend, Bangladesh is also aware of achieving the Sustainable Development Goals.
 Affordable and durable electricity is must to retain the country's present GDP growth and to achieve target growth in future.
 A very concern issue of the world is to reduce the carbon and keep the warming within reach.
-At present, about 8% of the country's current electrical power comes from coal, but until last year the nation had plans to significantly increase that percentage by implementing a total of 7 coal power plants with a capacity of 7097 MW are under construction, where Payra 1320 MW Coal-based Power Plant (2nd Phase) is also included.
-Another coal-based power plant with a capacity of 1240 MW in Mirsharai is at the contract signing stage.
+At present, about 8% of the country's current electrical power comes from coal, but until last year the nation had plans to significantly increase that percentage by implementing a total of 7 coal power plants with a capacity of 7091 MW are under construction, where Payra 1320 MW Coal-based Power Plant (2nd Phase) is also included.
 The Government has a plan to install two coal-based power plants with a capacity of 2520 MW, that will be implemented by BPDB and CPGCBL respectively.
 Recently, the Hon'ble prime minister of Bangladesh and the Hon'ble prime minister of India have jointly inaugurated the first unit of the 1320MW Maitree Super Thermal Power Project at the time of Prime Minister's official visit in India.